getodk/governance/TSC-GOVERNANCE.md

 ## <a name="roles-and-responsibilities"></a>Roles and responsibilities

-The TSC is responsible for overall direction of the project.
+The TSC is responsible for the overall direction of the project.
 This includes:
 * Suite roadmap (feature addition/removal, tool addition/removal, incorporating community feedback, etc.)
 * Forming appropriate suite Working Groups (e.g., User Feedback, Documentation, Translation) to gather the necessary community feedback before making decisions
 * The suite's technical resources (e.g., code repositories, servers)